open-dcs/open-dcs.github.io/doc/_posts/2016-09-21-unit-tests.md

 Running all of the tests available for one of the categories is done using `gtester`, for example the core components:

-{% terminal %}
+{% highlight bash %}
 $ gtester --verbose tests/test-dcs-core
 TEST: tests/test-dcs-core... (pid=24910)
   /DcsObject/[DcsObject] Test equivalency:                             OK /DcsObject/[DcsObject] Test comparison:                              OK
 PASS: tests/test-dcs-core
-{% endterminal %}
+{% endhighlight %}

 Individual test cases can also be specified using a path argument such as:

 {% highlight bash %}
-gtester --verbose -p /DcsObject tests/test-dcs-core
+$ gtester --verbose -p /DcsObject tests/test-dcs-core
 {% endhighlight %}

 Which at this time results in the same thing so it will be omitted until there's